mmontalbo/gir.core/docs/fuzzing.md

 ```

 Ensure the corpus directory always contains at least one non-empty seed; AFL++
 aborts when the input directory only has empty files.
+Setting `AFL_MIN_LEN=1`
+prevents the queue from being trimmed back to the zero-byte case.

 Using the fully qualified `dotnet` path suppresses AFL++'s warning about an
 unqualified binary name.
 If `/proc/sys/kernel/core_pattern` pipes crash dumps to